Furkan981/Web/README.md

 ### Version info

-This app was originally generated on Wed Apr 13 2022 16:56:25 GMT+0200 (Central European Summer Time) using Sails v1.5.0.
+This app was originally generated on Mon Nov 15 2021 17:54:34 GMT+0100 (Central European Standard Time) using Sails v1.5.0.

 <!-- Internally, Sails used [`sails-generate@2.0.4`](https://github.com/balderdashy/sails-generate/tree/v2.0.4/lib/core-generators/new). -->

+This project's boilerplate is based on an expanded seed app provided by the [Sails core team](https://sailsjs.com/about) to make it easier for you to build on top of ready-made features like authentication, enrollment, email verification, and billing.
+For more information, [drop us a line](https://sailsjs.com/support).

 <!--